GDQuest/website/content/tutorial/godot/2d/limiting-vision-with-lights/index.md

-+++
+---
+author: azagaya
+coAuthors:
+- nathan
+date: "2020-09-23T17:55:55-03:00"
-title = "Limited player vision with lights" menuTitle = "Limited player vision" description = "Learn how to make limited player vision with lights and masks." author = "azagaya" coAuthors = ["nathan"]
+description: Learn how to make limited player vision with lights and masks.

-date = 2020-09-23T17:55:55-03:00
+difficulty: beginner
+keywords:
+- Light Masks
+- Limited Vision
+menuTitle: Limited player vision
+title: Limited player vision with lights
-weight = 5
+weight: 5

-difficulty = "beginner"
-keywords = ["Light Masks", "Limited Vision"]
-+++
+---

 In this tutorial, you will learn how to make a player with limited vision using `Light2D` nodes.